Crucial BX300 240GB and 480GB SSD Review – Budget SSD Made Faster

 The Crucial BX300 SSD series are now available in US and UK.
 It comes with a manufacturer’s suggested retail price of $150 for the 480GB capacity, $90 for the 240GB and $60 for the 120GB capacity.
 All capacities come with a limited 3 year warranty from Crucial.
 SSD prices constantly changes from time to time, primarily due to NAND availability, demand and competition.
 Be sure to check out the links below for their latest pricing and availability.

-For US: check it at eBay.com here
+For US: available at Crucial.com or eBay.com here

 For UK: available at Amazon UK here